AElfProject/AElf/docs-sphinx/reference/web-api/web-api.rst

 Chain API
 ---------
-// todo: replace with api name which would be presented in table of contents Get information about a given block by block hash.
+Get information about a given block by block hash.
 Optionally with the list of its transactions.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~